telbby/telbby-validation/README.md

   - Returns true if the length of the given pw is valid
 - `isPwValid(pw: string): boolean`
   - Returns true if the given pw is valid
+- `idValidator(id: string): readonly [boolean, string]`
+  - If the id is invalid, it returns false and a warning string.
+Returns an empty string if the id is valid.
+- `pwValidator(pw: string): readonly [boolean, string]`
+  - If the pw is invalid, it returns false and a warning string.
+Returns an empty string if the pw is valid.

 ### Constants for ID & PW